Anna868/simplified-concepts/Hilbert-Spaces_incomplete.md

 $$ (a+b)+c=a+(b+c)$$

 3. You can change the length/magnitude of a vector by multiplying its components along the basis directions with a constant number.
-The constant number could be a positive real or a negative real number, then the vector space is called a **Real Vector Space**.
+The constant number could be a real positive or a real negative number in which case the vector space is called a **Real Vector Space**.
 The constant number could also be a complex number, in which case the vector space is called a **Complex Vector Space** This constant number is usually known as a **scalar**.
 The image below shows an example of scalar multiplication in a **Real Vector Space**